sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 Before you die: live<br>
 -- Unknown author

-- "It is better to be not successful in things you find interesting than being successful in things you do not find interesting."

 - "In mathematics, not just number theory alone, in general and probably in science as a whole what you have learn is you have to learn how to use the tools and if you just know one tool and you really know how to use it you can probably make a career out of it." -- Maruti Ram Pedaprolu Murty, while talking about Abel's partial summation technique as part of Analytical Number Theory short course at the Institute of Mathematical Sciences, Chennai, India

 - "To do high, real good physics work you do need absolutely solid lengths of time, so that when you’re putting ideas together which are vague and hard to remember, it’s very much like building a house of cards and each of the cards is shaky, and if you forget one of them the whole thing collapses again.
 You don’t know how you got there and you have to build them up again, and if you’re interrupted and kind of forget half the idea of how the cards went together—your cards being different-type parts of the ideas, ideas of different kinds that have to go together to build up the idea—the main point is, you put the stuff together, it’s quite a tower and it’s easy [for it] to slip, it needs a lot of concentration—that is, solid time to think—and if you’ve got a job in administrating anything like that, then you don’t have the solid time."
 So I have invented another myth for myself—that I’m irresponsible.
 I tell everybody, I don’t do anything.
 If anybody asks me to be on a committee to take care of admissions, no, I’m irresponsible, I don’t give a damn about the students—of course I give a damn about the students but I know that somebody else’ll do it—and I take the view, “Let George do it,” a view which you’re not supposed to take, okay, because that’s not right to do, but I do that because I like to do physics and I want to see if I can still do it, and so I’m selfish, okay?" -- Richard Feynman

-- "A good computation is the one that does the least computation to obtain the right answer."

-- "It is more worthy to believe in good people than in God."

 - "Everyone should be respected as an individual, but no one idolized." -- Albert Einstein

 - "The opposite of courage in our society is not cowardice, it is conformity." -- Rollo May

 - "If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?" -- Albert Einstein

-- "We are drowning in data but starving for knowledge".

-- "Water, water, everywhere,
-Nor any drop to drink.
-Data, data, everywhere,
-No one knows a thing."

 - "In God we trust, rest bring data" -- W. Edwards Deming